gwagsi/company-website-with-symfony/README.md

 Wow

-Building completed now open your browser and login with username aimal and password password.
+Building completed now open your browser and login with username  and password .

 If you are not using apache or Nginx just start the server by runing php bin/console server:run command.